herukurniawan/pdf-image-highlighter/README.md

 # PDF-Image Highlighter

-We have to make a highlighter for a group of image in PDF files, it is a long journey to do.
+I am making a highlighter for a group of image in PDF files.
+It is a long journey.

+## The dependencies
+-- Unavailable right now